You thought ADHD awareness in France was bad? Well, it is. But in France, autism awareness and treatment might be worse—or at least better documented.

 - An insightful guest essay from a French Psychoanalytic School “defector,” Stuart Schneiderman, author of several books, including The Last Psychoanalyst

 - An archival video of the massively influential figure behind much of the “philosophy” permeating French culture, including psychiatry: Jacques Lacan.
-He has been called both “The Shrink from Hell” and “an amusing and perfectly self-conscious charlatan.”
+Critics have called him “The Shrink from Hell” and “an amusing and perfectly self-conscious charlatan.”

 My goal with this post is to impress upon anyone you might share it with:

 - I hope France can keep its centuries-old prized traditions around food production and cultivation, its castles and villages.
+Even psychoanalysis surely has its place.
 But the 21st Century must come to French psychiatry.
 Human decency demands it.